tommasosassoli/conference_organization/README.md

 Minizinc script for a conference organization.

 ## Model
-The file under src folder is Mnizinc model for this project.
+The src folder contains the Minizinc model for this project.

 ## Dataset
-The file under datasets folder are the dataset.
-You can customize or create a new file in order to obtain your personal dataset.
+Under datasets folder there are dataset files.
+You can customize or create a new one in order to create your personal dataset.
-A dataset template is like this:
+A dataset template is something like this:
 ```
 NSESSIONS = 4;
 NROOMS = 3;